Rajshekharyadav/Next-Med/README.md

 - `/components/home`: Home page specific components
 - `/components/layout`: Layout components like header and footer
 - `/app/api`: API routes for backend functionality
+- `/backend/python_skin_analysis_api`: Python FastAPI service for AI skin analysis
 - `/public`: Static assets like images

+## Skin Vision Analysis Feature

+The skin vision analysis feature uses a ResNet-50 deep learning model to analyze skin images.
+The implementation consists of:

+1. A Python FastAPI service that exposes the AI model as a REST API
+2. A Next.js API route that acts as a proxy to the Python service
+3. A frontend interface in the skin vision page

+The model supports 21 different skin conditions and provides confidence scores along with medical recommendations for each condition.

+For detailed information about the integration, see [INTEGRATION_GUIDE.md](INTEGRATION_GUIDE.md).

 ## Future Enhancements